TriMet: Buses

-The agency delayed new bus purchases for four years due to the recession of 2008 and the resulting decrease in income from taxes.
+The agency delayed new bus purchases for four years due to the Great Recession and the resulting decrease in income from taxes.
 In 2012 TriMet began to replace buses on an accelerated schedule.
 By that time some of the buses in the fleet were more than 20 years old and had become more expensive to maintain and less reliable.
 The first order of 55 40-foot Gillig buses began to enter service in fall 2012, followed by 70 buses in 2013, 60 in the summer of 2014, followed by another 30 in October 2014.
 In early 2015, TriMet received its first new 30-foot buses in more than 20 years.
 These 22 Gillig buses are similar to the rest of TriMet's new buses, but their shorter length allows them to serve routes with tighter turns and difficult terrain.

 By mid-2016 TriMet planned to have 326 buses on the road under four years old, which would allow the agency to meet the industry standard of an average age of eight years.
 TriMet's 3900-series buses, an order of 64 diesel buses built in 2018 and 2019 and entering service in February 2019, introduced a new paint scheme for the agency, of all-over blue with a trio of semi-upright orange stripes near the rear on each side.

 The Frequent Express service operates a fleet of 60 ft articulated buses; they were manufactured by Nova Bus in Plattsburgh, New York.
 Each bus can carry up to 115 passengers, 60% more than TriMet's standard 40 ft bus, and features all-door, right-side boarding via three doors along the front, middle, and rear.
 Up to two bicycles can be stored inside the bus using roll-in racks located near the rear.

 TriMet's buses operate out of three garages: